Peruvian Airlines Flight 112

-The accident aircraft was a Boeing 737-3M8, msn 25071, registration OB-2036-P. The aircraft had first flown in May 1991 with Trans European Airways and after service with several other airlines was leased by Peruvian Airlines in 2013.

 Accident

 The aircraft landed at Jauja at 16:40 local time (21:40 UTC).
 Passengers reported "two strong impacts" on landing.
 All three landing gear legs collapsed and the aircraft slid along the runway and departed the runway to the right, and the starboard wing hit the airport's perimeter fence.
 A fire broke out and destroyed the aircraft.
 All 141 passengers and nine crew on board escaped, of whom 39 people were injured and taken to hospital.
 Two people sustained broken bones, and three people sustained concussions.
 The accident was captured by several passengers on board.